Skip to main content

 An integral is also called improper if the integrand is unbounded on the interval of integration.
 For example, consider

-Because \(f(x) = \frac{1}{\sqrt{x}}\) has a vertical asymptote at \(x = 0\text{,}\) \(f\) is not continuous on \([0,1]\text{,}\) and the integral represents the area of the unbounded region shown at right in Figure 5.100.
+Because f(x)=1x has a vertical asymptote at x=0, f is not continuous on [0,1], and the integral represents the area of the unbounded region shown at right in Figure 5.100.

 Figure 5.100.
-At left, the area bounded by \(f(x) = \frac{1}{\sqrt{x}}\) on the finite interval \([a,1]\text{;}\) at right, the result of letting \(a \to 0^+\text{,}\) where we see that the shaded region will extend vertically without bound.
+At left, the area bounded by f(x)=1x on the finite interval [a,1]; at right, the result of letting a0+, where we see that the shaded region will extend vertically without bound.

 We address the problem of the integrand being unbounded by replacing the improper integral with a limit of proper integrals.
-For example, to evaluate \(\int_0^1 \frac{1}{\sqrt{x}} \, dx\text{,}\) we replace \(0\) with \(a\) and let \(a\) approach 0 from the right.
+For example, to evaluate 011xdx, we replace 0 with a and let a approach 0 from the right.
 Thus,

-We evaluate the proper integral \(\int_a^1 \frac{1}{\sqrt{x}} \, dx\text{,}\) and then take the limit.
+We evaluate the proper integral a11xdx, and then take the limit.
 We will say that the improper integral converges if this limit exists, and diverges otherwise.
 In this example, we observe that

-so the improper integral \(\int_0^1 \frac{1}{\sqrt{x}} \, dx\) converges (to the value 2).
+so the improper integral 011xdx converges (to the value 2).

 We have to be particularly careful with unbounded integrands, for they may arise in ways that may not initially be obvious.
 Consider, for instance, the integral

-At first glance we might think that we can simply apply the Fundamental Theorem of Calculus by antidifferentiating \(\frac{1}{(x-2)^2}\) to get \(-\frac{1}{x-2}\) and then evaluating from \(1\) to \(3\text{.}\) Were we to do so, we would be erroneously applying the Fundamental Theorem of Calculus because \(f(x) = \frac{1}{(x-2)^2}\) fails to be continuous throughout the interval, as seen in Figure 5.101.
+At first glance we might think that we can simply apply the Fundamental Theorem of Calculus by antidifferentiating 1(x2)2 to get 1x2 and then evaluating from 1 to 3.
+Were we to do so, we would be erroneously applying the Fundamental Theorem of Calculus because f(x)=1(x2)2 fails to be continuous throughout the interval, as seen in Figure 5.101.

 Figure 5.101.
-The function \(f(x) = \frac{1}{(x-2)^2}\) on an interval including \(x = 2\text{.}\)
+The function f(x)=1(x2)2 on an interval including x=2.

-Such an incorrect application of the Fundamental Theorem of Calculus leads to an impossible result (\(-2\)), which would itself suggest that something we did must be wrong.
-Instead, we must address the vertical asymptote at \(x = 2\) by writing
+Such an incorrect application of the Fundamental Theorem of Calculus leads to an impossible result (2), which would itself suggest that something we did must be wrong.
+Instead, we must address the vertical asymptote at x=2 by writing

 We then evaluate two separate limits of proper integrals.
-For instance, doing so for the integral with \(a\) approaching \(2\) from the left, we find
+For instance, doing so for the integral with a approaching 2 from the left, we find

-since \(\frac{1}{a-2} \to -\infty\) as \(a\) approaches 2 from the left.
-Thus, the improper integral \(\int_1^2 \frac{1}{(x-2)^2} \, dx\) diverges; similar work shows that \(\int_2^3 \frac{1}{(x-2)^2} \, dx\) also diverges.
-From either of these two results, we can conclude that that the original integral, \(\int_1^3 \frac{1}{(x-2)^2} \, dx\) diverges, too.
+since 1a2 as a approaches 2 from the left.
+Thus, the improper integral 121(x2)2dx diverges; similar work shows that 231(x2)2dx also diverges.
+From either of these two results, we can conclude that that the original integral, 131(x2)2dx diverges, too.

 Strategies: When the integrand is unbounded on the interval of integration.

-1. If \(f(x) \) is unbounded at \(x=a \text{,}\) then \(\int_a^b f(x) \, dx \) is an improper integral.
-To evaluate the improper integral \(\int_a^b f(x) \, dx \text{,}\) use a new variable \(d \) for the lower bound of integration and let \(d \to a^{+} \) (\(d \) approaches \(a \) from the right).
-Find the definite integral \(\int_d^b f(x) \, dx\) then take the limit \(d \to a^+\text{:}\)
+1. If f(x) is unbounded at x=a, then abf(x)dx is an improper integral.
+To evaluate the improper integral abf(x)dx, use a new variable d for the lower bound of integration and let da+ (d approaches a from the right).
+Find the definite integral dbf(x)dx then take the limit da+:

-2. If \(f(x) \) is unbounded at \(x=b \text{,}\) then \(\int_a^b f(x) \, dx \) is an improper integral.
-To evaluate the improper integral \(\int_a^b f(x) \, dx \text{,}\) use a new variable \(c \) for the upper bound of integration and let \(c \to b^{-} \) (\(c \) approaches \(b \) from the left).
-Find the definite integral \(\int_a^c f(x) \, dx\) then take the limit \(c \to b^-\text{:}\)
+2. If f(x) is unbounded at x=b, then abf(x)dx is an improper integral.
+To evaluate the improper integral abf(x)dx, use a new variable c for the upper bound of integration and let cb (c approaches b from the left).
+Find the definite integral acf(x)dx then take the limit cb:

-3. If \(f(x) \) is unbounded at \(x=p \) and \(p \) lies inside the interval \([a,b] \text{,}\) then \(\int_a^b f(x) \, dx \) is an improper integral.
-To evaluate the improper integral \(\int_a^b f(x) \, dx \text{,}\) use new variables \(c\) and \(d \) to represent location where \(f(x) \) is unbounded in the interval \([a,b] \) and split the original integral into two improper integrals.
-Find the definite integral \(\int_a^c f(x) \, dx\) then take the limit \(c \to p^-\text{,}\) and find the definite integral \(\int_d^b f(x) \, dx\) then take the limit \(d \to p^+\text{:}\)
+3. If f(x) is unbounded at x=p and p lies inside the interval [a,b], then abf(x)dx is an improper integral.
+To evaluate the improper integral abf(x)dx, use new variables c and d to represent location where f(x) is unbounded in the interval [a,b] and split the original integral into two improper integrals.
+Find the definite integral acf(x)dx then take the limit cp, and find the definite integral dbf(x)dx then take the limit dp+:

 Example 5.102.